AlienVault OTX

 Input Parameter | Required/Optional | Description | Example |

-URLs | Required | The list of URLs to retrieve information. |
+URLs | Required | The list of URLs on which to retrieve information. |

 JSON